lendefi-dao/dao-docs/Ecosystem/Ecosystem.md

 ### airdrop

-Distributes a specified amount of tokens to each address in the winners array.
+Distributes a specified amount of tokens to each address in the recipients array.

-*Performs an airdrop to a list of winners.*
+*Performs an airdrop to a list of recipients.*

 **Notes:**
 - requires-role: MANAGER_ROLE